 Bankruptcy judges have been handling the liquidation and reorganization of very large and complicated companies for decades.
 Nonetheless, it should be recognized that giant financial firms pose some particular issues.
-Therefore, Chapter 14 contemplates the development of a small (since hopefully cases will be few and infrequent) and specialized panel of district and bankruptcy court judges and special masters that would oversee these cases.
-Like FDIC, they would have to develop some special expertise with giant SIFIs over time.
-The details are spelled out in the full paper on Chapter 14 next.
+Therefore, Chapter 14 contemplates the development of a small (hopefully, cases will be few and infrequent) and specialized panel of district and bankruptcy court judges and special masters that would oversee these cases.
+Like the FDIC, this panel would have to develop some special expertise with giant SIFIs over time.
+The details are spelled out in chapter 2.

 In a typical Bankruptcy Code proceeding, management (as the "debtor-in-possession" or "DIP") remains in control of ordinary business operations, and has an exclusive period in which to file a plan of reorganization.
 Upon creditor petition, the bankruptcy court may turn control over to a bankruptcy "trustee."
 Under Chapter 14, the financial company's primary federal regulator could initiate the proceeding, and could petition to have the FDIC appointed as a trustee.
-FDIC would then function under
+The FDIC would then function under Chapter 14 and therefore have the option (lacking in Title II of the Act) to pursue openly a traditional reorganization to maximize the business's value for benefit of creditors, rather than being forced to liquidate it in a formal sense to satisfy § 214.
+In addition, there would be no period of exclusivity in Chapter 14 in which only management could propose a plan of reorganization; both the FDIC and a creditor's committee would be given concurrent rights to file such a plan.

-^{18&}lt;sup>-1 §210(h)(1).
+^{19. § 210(}h)(1).

-^{19&}lt;sup>1 §210(b)(4).
-The FDIC has adopted a rule stating that it will not use its authority to depart from equal treatment for holders of long-term senior debt, or subordinated debt, or shareholders.
-12 C.F.R. §380.27.
+^{20. § 210(}b)(4).
+The FDIC has adopted a rule stating that it will not use its authority to depart from equal treatment for holders of long-term senior debt or subordinated debt, or shareholders.
+12 C.F.R. § 380.27.